Choi Ye-na: 2022–present: Solo debut

 On January 1, 2022, Choi announced through her social media that she would make her solo debut with the EP Smiley on January 17.
 She made her broadcast debut on Mnet's M Countdown on January 20 performing "Smiley".
 On February 10, 2022, Choi earned her first ever music show win on Mnet's M Countdown.

-Choi released her second EP, Smartphone, on August 3, 2022.
+Choi released her second EP, Smartphone, on August 3.

 In January 2023, Choi released a poster confirming her comeback with her first single album, Love War, on January 16.
 That month, she was also cast in the ENA variety show HMLYCP.

-Choi released her second single album Hate XX on June 27, 2023.
+Choi released her second single album Hate XX on June 27.
 The title track, "Hate Rodrigo," which Choi co-wrote, refers to American pop-singer Olivia Rodrigo, and the lyrics describe the concept of a "cute jealousy" towards Rodrigo, who is an object of envy and admiration.
 The music video for "Hate Rodrigo," posted on June 27, also prominently features images of Rodrigo.
 Two days after the music video was released, Yuehua Entertainment set the video to private to address "possible violations of trademark rights, portrait rights and copyright."
 The music video was later re-uploaded with significant edits, including the removal of "many shots that included posters of Rodrigo on the walls."
 In August 2023, Choi made her Japanese debut with the single "Smiley" (Japanese version), which featured Chanmina.
-A second Japanese single, titled "DNA", was released on February 7, 2024.

-Choi released her third EP Good Morning on January 15, 2024.

-In September 2024, it was announced that Choi would be releasing her third single album Nemonemo on September 30, 2024.
+On January 15, 2024, Choi released her third EP Good Morning.
+A second Japanese single, titled "DNA", was released on February 7.
+In September 2024, it was announced that Choi would be releasing her third single album Nemonemo on September 30.
 On December 18, it was announced that Choi would be returning to acting in the family sitcom Villains Everywhere.

-Choi was featured in BTS's Jin's song, "Loser" in the album Echo on May 16, 2025.
+On May 16, 2025, Choi was featured in BTS's Jin's song, "Loser" in the album Echo.
 Choi released her fourth EP Blooming Wings on July 29.

-Choi will be releasing the Japanese digital single STAR!, featuring Vocaloid Hatsune Miku, on November 26, 2025, under Victor Entertainment.
+Choi released the Japanese digital single "STAR!", featuring Vocaloid Hatsune Miku, on November 26, under Victor Entertainment.

+On January 21, 2026, Choi released the Japanese version of Nemonemo.
+Choi released her fifth EP Love Catcher on March 11.